 The design gesture of this Penthouse is characterized by the respect of the outer casing of this 1970 Villa whose geometries are never affected by the design of interiors.
 Solemnity, simplicity and archaic elegance characterize the new interiors architecture in which time and space are manifested as a continuous flow.

-The architecture, interior design, lighting and furniture design are all primarily designed by Enrico Muscioni.
+Every single item of fixture, lighting and furniture is designed by Enrico Muscioni.

 Cailungo_ San Marino (RSM)